DidierMalenfant/TiledUp/README.md

 **Tiled Up** is a [**Playdate**](https://play.date) **toybox** which lets you import and use [**Tiled**](https://www.mapeditor.org) levels.
 This is based on code found in the `Level1_1` example in the **Playdate** SDK but it extends it to provide new features and optimised level rendering.

+‼️ This **toybox** is in active development, the API can change at any time... ‼️

 You can add it to your **Playdate** project by installing [**toybox.py**](https://toyboxpy.io), going to your project folder in a Terminal window and typing:

 ```console